larsskaret/larsskaret/README.md

 - Jinja (for dbt)
 ---

-### Certificates from courses:
+### Course certificates:

 **Complete SQL and Databases Bootcamp: Zero to Mastery**

-Some of the topics: SQL, postgreSQL, relational database theory, mainly OLTP, normalisation.
+Some of the topics: SQL, postgreSQL, relational database theory, mainly OLTP, normalization.

 Tools: Valentina Studio, psql